setms/book/docs/requirements/digest/elicitation.md

 @@ISO25010 defines eight quality characteristics, each of which consist of several quality attributes.
 Note that the first characteristic is function suitability, which refers to functional requirements.
 ISO recommends you select a subset of quality attributes that are important for your system.
+For instance, hard real-time systems have stringent performance and efficiency requirements.
+Safety-critical systems place more emphasis on reliability.

 ![ISO 25019 quality attributes](../../img/iso25010.jpg)